-The most important sector in GDP terms is the service sector, contributing to 69% of the economic output and employing 71% of the working population.
+The most important sector in GDP terms is the service sector, contributing to 69% of the economic output and employing 71% of the working population in Uruguay.

-The financial system represents another strong service sector thanks to a very transparent and regulated framework.
-Reasons for this stability are the openness to foreign currency operations and a high amount of capital transactions.
-Even though Uruguay’s stock market is slightly more underdeveloped than the ones of the neighbouring countries, it has been growing continuously since 2006, especially because of its large primary stock market.
+On the other hand, the financial system in Uruguay promotes foreign currency operations and a high amount of capital transactions.
+Furthermore, Uruguay’s stock market has been growing continuously in the last decade, especially because of its large primary stock market.

 Legal entity types in Uruguay

-Uruguay possesses some very attractive sectors to do business in, especially in the trade, industry and service sector.
-Small- and medium-sized enterprises are the most important company types in Uruguay, with more than 170,000 SMEs providing jobs for 60% of the working population, according to the BBVA.
-But what are the types of legal entities that are optimal for the Uruguayan business environment?
+Small- and medium-sized enterprises (SMEs) are the most important company types in Uruguay, with more than 170,000 SMEs providing jobs for 60% of the working population, according to the BBVA.
+But what are the types of legal entities investors need to consider to set up a business in Uruguay?